 2. Full estate administration

-If you're uncomfortable handling all the admin that comes with distributing the estate, or you feel like the estate is simply too complicated, you may choose to pay a probate solicitor to do this for you.
+If you're uncomfortable handling all the admin that comes with distributing the estate, or you feel like the estate is simply too complicated, you may choose to pay a probate specialist to do this for you.
 The fees for this can vary depending on the size and complexity of the estate, and how many assets need to be dealt with.

 How do you get probate in the UK?